 Luckily, most of the emails stored on the server can be stored locally on your computer; all you have to do is set your mail client to store emails and delete them from the server.
 This way, your emails will not take up any hosting space at all.

 If you don’t want to store emails locally, you can also have them stored online without using your actual web hosting space.
 Forward emails to a new, free email account for backup purposes; it’s as simple as that.
-Alternatively, you can regularly back up your old emails to an archive and delete them from the server afterwards.
+Alternatively, you can regularly back up your old emails to an archive and delete them from the server afterward.

 Optimize Your Databases